joshatron/E2E_Messenger/README.md

 To Do
 -----

- * Messages needs to do more than just encrypt basic message
- * Messages also needs proper verification that the pulled message is valid
  * Client needs to actually store sent and received messages
  * Client needs to be able to display conversations
  * The server needs to be able to save state to a file rather than just keep everything in memory